 Harewood House Trust is an independent charity in the heart of Yorkshire.
 We make heritage relevant, enrich people’s lives by protecting and sharing our assets, and work with creative minds to provoke new perspectives on art, nature and life – for everyone.

-An 18th-century Palladian-style country house sits at Harewood’s heart; surrounded by a ‘Capability’ Brown Grade 1 listed landscape, award-winning Garden and a zoo licensed Bird Garden.
-Our cultural assets are as diverse as they are significant; with outstanding collections across the House, Garden and Bird Garden of both national and international importance.
+An 18th-century Palladian-style country house sits at Harewood’s heart; surrounded by a ‘Capability’ Brown Grade 1 listed landscape and award-winning Gardens.
+Our cultural assets are as diverse as they are significant; with outstanding collections across the House and Grounds of both national and international importance.

 There is level access from the car park to:Car Park Picnic Area